Yann21/easy-park/README.md

 Will be uploaded on week 12 of the project

 ## Authors
-Yann Hoffman, Abetare Shabani, Pin Zhu, Guina Weng
+Yann Hoffmann, Abetare Shabani, Pin Zhu, Guina Weng

 ## Note
 This website was developed as part of a school project, Advanced Project Management, great website for great people.